Toroidal compactifications of integral models of Shimura varieties of Hodge type: Introduction

 \subsubsection{Shimura varieties of Hodge type}

-This paper is concerned with constructing good compactifications for integral canonical models of Shimura varieties of Hodge type at primes where the level is hyperspecial.
-Given a Shimura datum $(G,X)$ equipped with an embedding $(G,X)\into(\GSp(V,\psi),\on{S}^{\pm})$ into a Siegel Shimura datum, and a suitably small compact open $K\subset G(\Adele_f)$, the Shimura variety $\Sh_K(G,X)$\footnote{Unless otherwise specified, we will consider the Shimura variety as a scheme over its reflex field.} can be viewed as a parameter space for polarized abelian varieties equipped with level structures and additional Hodge tensors.
+This paper is concerned with constructing compactifications for integral models of Shimura varieties of Hodge type.
+Essentially, these are the Shimura varieties that can be viewed as parameter spaces for polarized abelian varieties equipped with level structures and additional Hodge tensors.

+More precisely, we will work with Shimura data $(G,X)$ that admit embeddings into a Siegel Shimura datum $(\GSp(V),\on{S}^{\pm}(V))$ attached to a symplectic space $V$ over $\Rat$.
+Given such an embedding and a small enough compact open $K\subset G(\Adele_f)$, we have the associated Shimura variety $\Sh_K(G,X)$, which has the above moduli interpretation over $\Comp$.

-If we are in the more familiar PEL setting, these additional Hodge tensors can be chosen to consist of endomorphisms and polarizations.
-One can then define representable PEL type moduli problems over the reflex field $E=E(G,X)$, and even over a suitable localization of its ring of integers, which recover the moduli interpretation for $\Sh_K(G,X)$ over $\Comp$, and are thus \emph{canonical} models for $\Sh_K(G,X)$ over $E$ or even its ring of integers; cf.~\cite{deligne:travaux} for the theory over $E$, and \cite{kottwitz:points} for the integral theory (when the level at $p$ is hyperspecial).
+If we are in the more familiar PEL setting, the additional Hodge tensors parameterized by $\Sh_K(G,X)(\Comp)$ can be chosen to consist of endomorphisms and polarizations.
+One can then define representable PEL type moduli problems over the reflex field $E=E(G,X)$, and even over a suitable localization of its ring of integers, which recover the moduli interpretation for $\Sh_K(G,X)$ over $\Comp$, and are thus \emph{canonical} models for $\Sh_K(G,X)$ over $E$ or even its ring of integers; cf.~\cite{deligne:travaux} for the theory over $E$, and \cite{kottwitz:points} for the integral theory (away from primes where the level is not hyperspecial).

 The theory of \cite{deligne:travaux} applies more generally to show that Shimura varieties of Hodge type admit canonical models over their reflex fields\footnote{We now know that every Shimura variety admits such a canonical model; cf.~\cite{milne:canonical}.}, and Milne has used Deligne's results on absolute Hodge cycles to give these canonical models a modular interpretation; cf.~\cite{milne:motives}.